John Granger: Criticism

 In respect to the Harry Potter series, Granger holds, contrary to several Christian critics of the series – including Berit Kjos and Richard Abanes – that the books' magic is incantational rather than invocational, and, as such, require and support a Christian worldview rather than undermine it.
-Granger has debated Abanes and Catholic Potter critic Michael O’Brien on the Christian content and value of Rowling's work.
-This argument was later validated by Rowling in her 2007 Open Book Tour, when she commented that she thought the Christian symbolism and content of the Harry Potter novels was "obvious".
+Granger has debated Abanes and Catholic Potter critic Michael O'Brien on the Christian content and value of Rowling's work.

 Latter-day Saint critics of Granger's exploration of Stephenie Meyer's Mormonism and its place in her Twilight novels have dismissed his work as a cursory engagement with Mormonism, uncovering subtlety where none was intended, giving Meyer the benefit of doubts never demanded, and getting Mormon popular culture plain wrong.
 Granger has been defended by BYU Professor Steven Walker, who Stephenie Meyer has cited as the professor who had the greatest influence on her.
-Walker, who is also a believing Mormon, has commented that Granger has persuaded him that "Meyer’s religious thought is so crucial to her fiction that to read it without consideration of the theology is to miss much of the point", and that Granger's work succeeds in deepening Christian's reading of theology, showing that readers enter fully into the stories because of religious depths and heights which the Twilight novels share with the best English literature.
+Walker, who is also a believing Mormon, has commented that Granger has persuaded him that "Meyer's religious thought is so crucial to her fiction that to read it without consideration of the theology is to miss much of the point", and that Granger's work succeeds in deepening Christian's reading of theology, showing that readers enter fully into the stories because of religious depths and heights which the Twilight novels share with the best English literature.